YTY SUP Yoga Teacher Training

 5. What if I own my own stand up paddleboard and equipment?
 Can I bring them? does it reduce the cost of the training?

+We use Boga Yoga Air Boards and Werner Paddles for the training.
 You are able to bring your own equipment as long as you have all of the required items (i.e. board, paddle, personal flotation device (PFD), and a leash).
 If you don’t have one of these items, please let us know and we will make sure to bring that item for you.
+We recommend that if you bring your own equipment, you ensure that your board is at least 10' long (preferably closer to 11') and about 32" wide.
+These specifications are recommended for yoga practice on a board.
 Unfortunately, we do not rent our equipment so the training cost remains the same.
 We encourage you to use the opportunity to demo new equipment on one of the days even if you are committed to using your own equipment.

 6. Is there any type of payment plan for the training cost?

-No, not this year.
-If you are unable to pay the total cost, you can submit a $250 non-refundable deposit to hold your spot in the training.
+Unfortunately, not this year.
+However, if you are unable to pay the total cost at this time, you can submit a $250 non-refundable deposit to hold your spot in the training.
 The remaining amount will be due one month prior to the training, on June 20th, 2018.
 If you only pay the deposit, you will be ineligible for any promos or discounts that we are currently running.
-SUP Yoga Teacher Training Deposit
+Click here to pay deposit and secure your spot: SUP Yoga Teacher Training Deposit.

 7. What if I refer a friend to sign up for the training?